Rocío Arroyo

-Rocío Arroyo (born 6 July 2003) is a Spanish sprinter and middle-distance runner.
+Rocío Arroyo Soria (born 6 July 2003) is a Spanish sprinter and middle-distance runner.
 In 2025, she became Spanish under-23 national record holder, won the Spanish Athletics Championships and was silver medalist at the European U23 Championships, over 800 metres.

-Career
+Biography

 She is a member of Athletics Club A.J.
 Alkala based in Alcalá de Henares, Spain.
 She set a Spanish under-23 record with her teammates Carmen Avilés, Berta Segura, and Blanca Hervás, in winning the bronze medal in the women's 4 x 400 metres relay at the 2023 European Athletics U23 Championships in Espoo, Finland.
 In 2024, she transitioned away from the 400 metres and towards middle-distance running.

 She won the silver medal in the 800 metres behind Audrey Werro of Switzerland at the 2025 European Athletics U23 Championships in Bergen, Norway, in July 2025, running a time of 1:59.18 which the Spanish U-23 record, and moved her to third on the Spanish all-time list, after Maite Zúñiga and Mayte Martínez.
 Later in the championships, she won a silver medal anchoring the Spanish women's 4 x 400 metres relay team to a second place finish, behind Great Britain.
 In August 2025, she won the Spanish Athletics Championships title over 800 metres in a time of 2:01.01 in Tarragona.
 That month, she lowered her personal best for the 800 metres to 1:59.17 whilst racing in Oordegem, Belgium.

 She made her major championship debut in September 2025, racing the women's 800 metres at the 2025 World Athletics Championships in Tokyo, Japan.

+In February 2026, she ran an indoor personal best of 1:59.97 for the 800 metres at the Madrid World Indoor Tour Gold.
+Arroyo won the 800 metres at the 2026 Spanish Indoor Championships in Valencia, running 2:01.30.
+She ran at the 2026 World Athletics Indoor Championships in Toruń, Poland, advancing to the semi-finals of the 800 metres.
+Later at the championships, she won the bronze medal with the women's 4 x 400 m relay team.
+Competing at the 2026 World Athletics Relays, she ran as part of the women’s 4 x 400 m team which won their heat in 3:24.44, just 31 hundredths of a second shy of the Spanish record, and qualifying for the final.
+The following day, she ran as the Spanish quartet achieved a 3:21.25 national record to win the silver medal in the women’s 4 x 400m final.
+Competing at the 2026 European Athletics Championships in Birmingham, England, she was a semi-finalist in the 800 metres.
+She also competed in the women's 4 × 400 metres relay at the championships, as the Spain team placed fourth in the final.